wassemgtk/developer.github.com/content/changes/2014-09-05-removing-gravatar-id.md

 We have deprecated the `gravatar_id` attribute in the [user representation](https://developer.github.com/v3/users/).
-Starting September 19, the API will always provide an empty string as the value for this attribute.
+Starting September 19, the API will always provide an empty string as the value for this attribute11

 Users have been able to upload avatars directly to GitHub for [a while now](https://github.com/blog/1803-switch-your-picture-with-ease).
 If users